newvoll/ssmbak/README.md

 Path.restore()
 ```

-Code blocks are separated from their output by another block in this README for ease of copy/paste.

 # Quickstart
 You'll need the awscli and credentials that can create IAM resources
 with Cloudformation (to assign minimal permissions to the lambda